MalignantCarp/obsidian-word-statistics/README.md

 ### Overview
 Word Count Statistics can track words added and words deleted over time for all files, just project files, or just specific project files (tracked on the project level).
 It also tracks writing time (time spent writing) as configured under settings.
 Word count changes that occur outside of Obsidian will be recorded as words imported or exported.

 All times saved are saved in UTC to avoid time zone issues but will be viewed in local time.
-Word count statistics are batched in time periods of 15 minutes, which are calculated to always be discrete 15 minute periods (this has been chosen due to 30- and 45-minute time zones).

-Recent history (or all history if )

 ### Configuration
+#### Index Settings
+ - Use Display Text: If enabled, when you have display text (alternate text) for a link in a markdown-indexed project, file lists for that project will use the display text in place of the file's title.
+ - Clear Empty Paths: If enabled, when you remove the last project within a path, the path and any empty parent paths will be deleted.
+ - Show Word Counts In File Explorer: If enabled, word counts will be displayed for the vault and each folder and file in the file explorer.
+ - Show Word Count Speed Messages: If enabled, the time taken to count words will be printed to the console (enable this if you experience slow-downs).
+#### Database Settings
+These settings can help to manage the size of the JSON files that make up the file, project, path, and statistics databases.
+If enabled, the JSON files will have all extraneous whitespace removed.
+If disabled, the JSON files will be easily readable.
+ - Minify File Database
+ - Minify Project Database
+ - Minify Path Database
+ - Minify Statistics Database
+#### Word Statistics Settings
  - Monitor: Choose if word count statistics are monitored for All (Markdown) Files, just Project Files (those included as part of a project), or just Monitored Project Files (files included in projects that have been configured to record word statistics).
 Note that previously-recorded stats will not be removed if you change options.
  - Writing Timeout: This configures the window in which you will still be considered writing